 AgI/I- K+ AgI/Ag+ I -

-The presence of equal and similar charges on colloidal particles is largely responsible in providing stability to the colloidal solution, because the repulsive forces between charged particles having same charge prevent them from coalescing or aggregating when they come closer to one another.
+- The presence of equal and similar charges on colloidal particles is largely responsible in providing stability to the colloidal solution because the repulsive forces between charged particles having the same charge prevent them from coalescing or aggregating when they come closer to one another.

 (i) By electrophoresis: The colloidal particles move towards oppositely charged electrodes, get discharged and precipitated.